kutafia/CppND-Capstone-Snake-Game/README.md

 This project meets the project rubric points

 ### Loops, Functions, I/O
-* The project demonstrates an understanding of C++ functions and control structures. - A plenty of control structures are in use, code is (mostly) clearly organized into functions.
+* The project demonstrates an understanding of C++ functions and control structures.
-* The project accepts user input and processes the input. - User input directly steers the actors movements.
+* The project accepts user input and processes the input.

 ### Object Oriented Programming
 * The project uses Object Oriented Programming techniques.